English teaching resources: The conditionals

 Practice using conditional sentences in imaginary or real situations

-Traditionally grammar practising has been done in writing and gives the students time to think about what is right or wrong.
+Traditionally grammar practising has been done through writing because it gives the students time to think about what is and is not correct.

 The problem is that when you speak, you must come up with the proper grammar simultaneously.
 That is when trouble starts.

-With some imagination, it shouldn´t be too difficult to make oral, grammar exercises and here is one example.
-We present these exercises in our TEFL courses not only for teachers to learn to develop this aspect of grammar in class, but also to stimulate the creativity and critical spirit of their students.
+With some imagination, it shouldn’t be too difficult to make oral, grammar exercises and here is one example.
+We present these exercises in our TEFL courses not only for teachers to learn to develop this aspect of grammar in class but also to stimulate their students’ creativity and critical spirit.

 Activity 1: “What if…”

-On the board you can review the meaning, structure and use of conditionals 1 and 2.
-The you can write the following questions on the board:
+On the board, you can review the meaning, structure and use of conditionals 1 and 2.
+Then you can write the following questions on the board: